zrmartin71/THM_Write-Ups/Network_Services_Tasks9&10.md

 ## [Task 9]  Enumerating FTP

-Run an nmap scan of your choice.
+Run a nmap scan of your choice.

 I decided to run this command:

 ![image](https://user-images.githubusercontent.com/54414820/114281387-1787e880-9a0c-11eb-8114-0b32046ab379.png)

 I didn't need all of the output that this scan did, but I like this output format because it gave me everything I needed in one command.
-I learned how to do this type command from earlier machines in this room.
+I learned how to do this type of command from earlier machines in this room.

 Below is a table of each option and what they do.